Du finder den danske tekst til kræmmerhusene her.

 Easy paper cones – for print

-You can print the Christmas cones by clicking on one of the four photos or the link below.
-This will take you to a PDF file on Google Drive, where you can print from.
+Print the Christmas cones by clicking on one of the four photos or the link below.

 You only need to cut the paper cones, put some glue on the logo and then assemble them.